Energy partitioning in electrostatic discharge with variable series load resistor: Theory

 \Eqref{eqn-Rsf-from-RWmodel} directly provides the spark resistance after initial breakdown, relating it to $\Rv$ and the fraction of energy delivered to $\Rv$.
 The functional form of $\Rsf$ being independent of gap length suggests that higher stored energy at longer gap lengths is distributed over a proportionally larger spark volume, implying a larger discharge channel radius.

 While traditional voltage dividers suggest $\Rsf = \Rv$ for a 50\% energy dissipation by both resistors, our analysis at the crossover point, where $\etaV = 0.5$, reveals

 The smallest $\Rsf$ reached is less than $\Rv$.
-That phenomenon is attributed to the time-dependent nature of the nonlinear spark resistance; specifically, during the initial, bulk energy transfer phase of the ESD, $\Rs(t)$ is higher than $\Rv$.
+That phenomenon is attributed to the time-dependent nature of the nonlinear spark resistance; specifically, during the initial, bulk energy transfer phase of the ESD, $\Rs(t)$ is larger than $\Rv$.